ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## User-Centric Request Model

 GNAP is best understood and implemented from the perspective of an authorization server responding to user requests.
-This processing has major both cost and privacy considerations for all of the actors involved.
+This processing has both cost and privacy considerations for all of the actors involved.
 The resource server would like to outsource their policy evaluation processing chore and to reduce their liability by holding the user accountable.
 The user would like to mimimize the data they share as part of their request.
 The resource owner would like to avoid surveillance and discrimination through data minimization. **From the perspective of the resource subject as resource owner, sharing authorization policies with a request processor they cannot choose is an FAA violation and therefore a human rights issue for GNAP.**

 ## Forced Arbitration

 A delegation protocol that gives only the resource server the choice of an authorization sever as delegate introduces well known human rights and privacy problems.
 The widely despised practice of forced arbitration is an example.
-Digital authorization experts acknowledge that established authorization protocols such as OAuth and OpenID Connect have led to platform oligopolies built on surveillance and unintended uses of private information, as noted in the correlation privacy section below.
+At IETF 114, authorization protocol experts acknowledged that established authorization protocols such as OAuth and OpenID Connect have led to platform oligopolies built on surveillance and unintended uses of private information, as also noted in the correlation privacy [section](https://github.com/agropper/gnap-core-protocol/blob/main/draft-ietf-gnap-core-protocol.md#correlation) below.

-As a delegated authentication protocol, GNAP must not extend the forced arbitration model into the digital domain.
-This requires that the choice of delegate enabled by the GNAP standard should, by design, rest with the resource owner, not the resource server.
-The current draft does not explain or default to resource owner choice of delegate and therefore raises significant human rights and privacy concerns.
+As a delegated authentication protocol, GNAP must not extend the forced arbitration model into the digital domain. **This requires that the choice of request processing delegate enabled by the GNAP standard should, by design, rest with the resource owner, not the resource server.** The current draft does not explain or default to resource owner choice of delegate and therefore raises significant human rights and privacy concerns.

 One mitigation for this concern would be for GNAP to specify a capabilities token with provision for attenuated delegation.
-This would enable the resource owner to transfer a capability from the AS delegate of the resource server to an AS delegate of their choice as resource owner.
+This would enable the resource owner to transfer a capability issued by the resource server to an authorization server delegate of their choice as resource owner.

 ## Request Processing Cost and Risk